compulim/experiment-spfx-webchat/README.md

 Trusting a self-signed certificate generated dynamically in Docker is not trivial as the certificate change on every build.
 The host machine need to export the PEM and re-trust it on every build is a hassle.

 Few attempts:

 - Modifying the URL via ?debugManifestsFile=http://localhost:4321/temp/manifests.js does not work
 - The code in workbench did try to load via https://, then fallback to http://
    - However, their fallback code did not work and it fail at first attempt
    - Thus, it never try to load via http://

-Using `thisisunsafe` will trust the certificate temporarily in the browser.
+At the end, we used the `thisisunsafe` and temporarily trusting the certificate in the browser.

 ### `gulp serve` server only listens to localhost but not 0.0.0.0